Colorado Accident Report Basics

 Most car radio stations report which areas are on accident alert.
 If you are involved in an accident and are not sure if your area is on accident alert, call the police.

-No matter what the circumstances of your accident, dealing with a wreck is easier when you're working with an experienced accident attorney.
+No matter the circumstances of your accident, dealing with a wreck is easier when you're working with an experienced accident attorney.
 Whether you were the victim or a primary cause of the accident, your attorney will help protect your rights and get you back on the road.
-Learn how Colorado law applies to the facts of your claim by receiving a free claim review for a local accident attorney.
+Learn how Colorado law applies to the facts of your claim by speaking to a local car accident attorney today.

 Contact a qualified attorney.